 Your deployment process will normally need to deal with packages and execute scripts.
-Quite often those packages will be pushed across to a Tentacle or SSH deployment target, and your scripts will execute on those machines.
-However, many deployments don't need a Tentacle or SSH target - like deployments to cloud services or similar.
-In this case it would be annoying if you had to set up a Tentacle or SSH target just to push a package to an API, or run a script but you don't care where that script runs.
+Quite often, those packages will be pushed across to a Tentacle or an SSH deployment target, and your scripts will execute on those machines.
+However, many deployments don't need a Tentacle or SSH target, like deployments to cloud services.
+In these cases, it would be annoying if you had to set up a Tentacle or SSH target just to push a package to an API or run a script when you don't care where that script runs.

 There are two kinds of workers you can use in Octopus:

 The built-in worker is executed on the same machine as the Octopus server.
 When the built-in worker is needed to execute a step, the Octopus Server spawns a new process and runs the step using Calamari.
 The spawned process is either under the server's security context (default) or under a context configured for the built-in worker.

 Learn about the security implications and how to configure the built-in worker.

 An external worker is a Tentacle or SSH machine.
 An external worker allows delegating work to a machine other than the Octopus server.
 This can make the server more secure and allow scaling.
 When Octopus executes a step on an external worker, it's the external worker that executes Calamari and no user-provided script executes on the Octopus Server itself.

 Learn about how Octopus picks a worker to execute a step and how to configure worker pools.

 Octopus works out-of-the-box without setting up workers.
 You can run all deployment processes, run script steps on the built-in worker, deploy to Azure and run AWS and Terraform steps, without further setup.
 The built-in worker is available in a default Octopus set up, and Octopus workers are designed so that, if you aren't using external workers, none of your deployment processes need to be worker aware.